The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 \subsection{Level-0}

 By construction, the data from a PMT are sorted in time.
 Inside the FPGA, the data from the different PMTs inside the same optical module are multiplexed before they are sent to shore.
-For the data processing on shore, they are first de\nobreakdashes-multiplexed.
+They are de\nobreakdashes-multiplexed at the start of the data processing on shore.
 While the data are de\nobreakdashes-multiplexed, the time stamp of each hit is corrected for the time calibration of the PMT.
 For each optical module, 31 arrays of time sorted hits are obtained (one per PMT).
 These hits are referred to as level\nobreakdashes-0 (L0) hits.